-The information in our prospectus and this course information booklet details courses that we intend to offer from September 2022.
+The information in our prospectus and this course information booklet details courses that we intend to offer from September 2023.
 Sometimes these details may change after publication.

-If you apply to study at Gordano Sixth form, we will start allocating your Key stage 5 option choices in September 2022.
+If you apply to study at Gordano Sixth Form, we will start allocating your Key Stage 5 option choices in January 2023.
 We will do our best to match your choices as far as possible.
 In the event that a particular option combination cannot be timetabled, we will meet with you to discuss alternative courses.

-All of our courses are popular.
-If a course is oversubscribed, we will do our best to help you chose another option.
+If a course is oversubscribed (or is unable to run due to low uptake) we will do our best to help you choose another option.

-11th November 2021 Sixth Form Open Evening 22nd November 2021 Sixth Form Applications Open (return by January 10th 2022) 17th February 2022 Year 11 Interviews Internal Year 11 students may be invited to attend an interview with one of the Senior Leadership Team to discuss their future plans.
-27th June - 1st July 2022 Introduction to Sixth Form This will be your first experience as a Sixth Form student, including your first lessons in most of your courses; as such, attendance is invaluable.
-Attendance is mandatory.
-25th August 2022 GCSE Results Day 31st August 2022 Year 12 Registration Day
+10th November 2022 Sixth Form Open Evening

+21st November 2022 Sixth Form Applications Open (return by January 9th 2023)

+26th-30th June 2023 Introduction to Sixth Form This will be your first experience as a Sixth Form student, including your first lessons in most of your courses; as such, attendance is compulsory

+24th August 2023 GCSE Results Day

+25th August 2023 Sixth Form Interview Day